 The other important document to provide with or incorporate into the employment contract is a detailed position description.
 This may be very similar to what you used to advertise the job role in the first place.
 The position description should outline the key duties associated with the role, and any qualifications, licences or special skills required to perform the role.
 It should clearly set out the performance expectations and any KPIs that apply to the role.
 You may also want to touch on the ‘softer’ things required to satisfactorily perform the role, such as good people skills and the ability to work well in a team.
 The position description for the job will act as the benchmark that you review and manage the employee against, so you need to treat it as both a recruitment and HR tool.

 You must also remember that all employers are required to give new employees the Fair Work Information Statement published by the Fair Work Ombudsman service.
 The statement provides an outline of the National Employment Standards and other employee rights.
-You need to ensure that you are using the most up-to-date version of the Fair Work Information Statement, as a revised statement was published in July 2016.
+You need to ensure that you are using the most up-to-date version of the Fair Work Information Statement.

 Going forward, you also need to ensure that you keep comprehensive records relating to the employee.
 You must keep records relating to all aspects of an employee’s employment with your business, including the employee’s employment terms (i.e. their contract and any variations), timesheets and pay slips, and records relating to super contributions, leave entitlements, work health and safety incidents, and any performance or disciplinary issues.
 Record-keeping is not only a legal obligation that you have as an employer, but it is also good HR practice.
 Without adequate records, you may find it difficult to discipline or dismiss an employee in the future.